wissalkhl/DS2022/labs/lab7-sql.md

 - Line 4 - a join of the secondary table, which will serve as a resource to populate the query.
 - Line 5 - finally, you must map the "relation", i.e. the column from one table that matches up with a value in the other table.

+Notice in your output that the `name` field is populated with a real name, not a user ID.

 ### Your Turn

 Now write a query that lists the `file`, `step`, and owner `name` for researchers who have NOT yet completed the training.
 Order the results by ascending order from the `updated` column.